Email marketing for photographers, if done right, attracts potential clients. It further helps to earn their loyalty.

 Build An Email List Using More Than A Website

 There are other ways for a photographer to source email subscribers.

-For instance, configure a Facebook page or Instagram account to capture email subscribers.
-Turning Facebook and Instagram fans into subscribers is an excellent marketing strategy.
+For instance, configure a Facebook page, Instagram or LinkedIn with a sales navigator account to capture email subscribers.
+Turning Facebook, Instagram and LinkedIn fans into subscribers is an excellent marketing strategy.